Scary, Scary Stuff: Our Debt Accounting

-Wow, I wish I could tell you I don't have this in my life.
-But I do.
+Wow, I wish I could tell you I didn’t have this in my life.
+But I did.
 In my defense, a great deal of it is debt that I took on as part of my divorce, because I thought it was the right thing to do.
-Looking back, it wasn't fair, but that was then and this is now.
+Looking back, it wasn’t fair, but that was then and this is now.

 Balance 10/2016: $22,500 (original balance we’re working on attacking)

 Balance 12/2016: $14,700 (after settling $13,400 for $6,000 and paying $1,100 to advisor plus $500 toward settlement in December, the first of 12 payments)

 Balance 3/2017: $13,700.
 I wish this was going down more quickly, but right now it’s not.
 Between saving for the wedding and dealing with medical debts, we’re making slow but steady progress in this area.

 Balance 8/2017: $2,000!!!
 We’ve now completely resolved $9,322 in debt, knocking out one card completely.
 The other card still has $2,000 owed; $500 each month from September through November.

 Medical Bills – His

 Two heart attacks and now three heart surgeries in under a year have left us with medical bills to dig through and address!
 They’re a huge administrative nightmare – it’s amazing how complicated this stuff can be!